Soji Cole: Early life and education

-Cole is an alumnus of University of Ibadan.
-He was also a visiting fellow at University of Roehampton.
+He is an alumnus of the University of Ibadan and was also a visiting fellow at the University of Roehampton.

 Writing career

 Cole disclosed to Dailytrust that writing short stories was how he got his first publication.
-Speaking on challenges of emerging authors in Nigeria, he singled financial constraints and infrastructural decline as factors diminishing the litOloerary drive in the country.
+Speaking on challenges of emerging authors in Nigeria, he identified financial constraints and infrastructural decline as factors diminishing the literary drive in the country.
 He also recounted how electricity was a huge challenge while writing his novels.
-In an interview with The Sun, Cole recalled that he began writing while in elementary school just to feel among his age-groups.
+In an interview with The Sun, Cole recalled that he began writing while in elementary school just to feel a sense of belonging among his age-groups.
 He also narrated how My Little Stream became his first published novel.
 He published his first play, Maybe Tomorrow (2014), a story based on the plight of the people in the Niger Delta.
 The book was long-listed for the 2014 Nigeria Prize for Literature, and won the Association of Nigerian Authors (ANA) award.
-In October 2018, Cole book Embers emerged best out of 89 entries that qualified for the 2018 Nigeria Prize for Literature.
-The book was on the impact of religious and ethnic violence on the living conditions of persons in Northern Nigeria.
+In October 2018, Cole's book Embers emerged as the best out of 89 entries that qualified for the 2018 Nigeria Prize for Literature.
+The book explores the impact of religious and ethnic violence on the living conditions of people in Northern Nigeria.